randytayler/ifjs/README.md

 The variables you need to declare in your game file are:

-gametitle
-gamedescription
-game
+gametitle, gamedescription, game

 The game variable will hold your giant JSON blob, structured with pages and links, and if you want to use them, conditions.

 Each page needs

-id
-body
-choices
+id, body, choices

 And each choice needs

-text
-link (which references a page id)
+text, link (which references a page id)

 Conditional content - if you want, a given page can set a condition to a value, which can be checked on other pages or links. setConditions - [{var:"knife", value:"true"}]